paulfilkin/language-cloud-powershell-toolkit/README.md

 By using `Get-Help`, you can access comprehensive documentation and examples for all the functions available in the toolkit, aiding you in effectively utilizing the provided modules.

+## Authentication
+The `Get-AccessKey` function is responsible for making the request to retrieve the authentication token.
+It then converts the response into a PowerShell object, which can be used for subsequent API calls.

+To minimize the number of requests made, the AccessKey stores the authentication details in a JSON file within the AuthenticationHelper module.
+If the same tenant and client ID are used, and the token has not expired, the stored details will be reused.
+Otherwise, the token will be refreshed, and the content in the JSON file will be overwritten.

 ## Function Documentation
 This section provides detailed documentation for the functions included in the PowerShell script modules.